SEMICeu/documentation/toolchain.md

 Introducing tooling will force the editors to follow a predefined editorial flow, and thus reduce their editorial freedom to the limits of the tooling.
 This limitation, however, brings crucial benefits for the SEMIC project; namely, it will:
   - provide a harmonised, coherent experience of the data specifications.
 This will increase the adoption by the consumers.
-  - allow the embedding of the key SEMIC data modeling practices in formal processes, instead of relying solely on the experience of the editors.
+  - allow the embedding of the key SEMIC data 00 practices in formal processes, instead of relying solely on the experience of the editors.
   - support scaling up the editorial capacity.
 Automation provides the ability to learn the editorial flow in a safe environment.